alexispuckett3/Lab-5/Home.md

   <img src="https://github.com/hrma240/Lab-5/blob/main/lab%205%20c%204.png">
 </p>

-We then edited the blink sample program again so that
+We then edited the blink sample program again so that the value read from the potentiometer that is initially on the scale 0-1023 is mapped to a value on the scale from 0-255 because the Arduino RedBoard maps PWM with duty cycles of 0% to 100% on a scale from 0 to 255.

 <p align="center">
   <img src="https://github.com/hrma240/Lab-5/blob/main/Screenshot%202024-02-15%20at%2011.05.53%20AM.png">
 </p>

+We then connected the LED to the oscilloscope to see the PWM signal as we changed the resistance of the potentiometer, thus changing the blink rate of the LED.

 ## Results: